Yesterday I made my primary cleaner cry. And I’m delighted about it.

 So if you’re the type of person who will fire your cleaner after a single transgression, perhaps you need to rethink your strategy.
 Try talking to them respectfully about the problem, and make your expectations clear for next time.

-Here are 3 tips I have for creating healthy and long-lasting relationships with your cleaners.
+Here are 3 tips for creating healthy and long-lasting relationships with your cleaners